 Once you’ve perfected your fringe, working with the rest of your mullet is relatively easy.
 Hershberger says the differentiating lengths of the cut do most of the work for you, so it’s truly a low-maintenance style.
 The general philosophy?
 “Less is more — you don’t want to over-style it,” she tells Bustle.

 That said, the mullet thrives with texture.
 To zhuzh the volume, Hershberger says to start by running dry shampoo throughout your hair, then apply a shaping balm or pomade all over.
 “This is to achieve the piece-y texture that gives you a rock n’ roll, cool edgy look,” she says.
+Heath also recommends straight hair types to use styling or spray wax to add texture, or a curl-enhancing cream if your hair’s curly.
 And, if you really want to make sure everything stays in place, Kee suggests using a small flatiron and holding spray to perfect the little pieces.

 It’s always a challenge — with any haircut — when your ‘do grows out.
 But both Kee and Hershberger say the key to maintaining your mullet is to continually trim it.
 “Keep getting a trim if you aren’t looking to grow it out so quickly,” says Kee.
 And, according to Hershberger, you can keep your hair looking blended as it grows out by cutting the bottom layers.
 Long live that shag.

 This article was originally published on